 DANIEL (Age 19) is in officer training in the Israeli Defense Force.
 He exhibits leadership, charisma, and integrity.
-Months later, it is now the officer initiation ceremony.
-His family smiles up at him with pride as he accepts the responsibility to protect the city of Jerusalem as a Border Police Officer.
-As they walk back to the car, SHIRA (age 9) playfully puts on his beret, sitting atop his shoulder.
+Months later, it is now the awards ceremony as Daniel is promoted to officer, appointed to protect the city of Jerusalem.
+His family smiles up at him with pride.
+As they walk back to the car, Shira playfully sits atop his shoulders and puts on his beret.

-Scene III: Miftah
+Scene III: Walid

-Meanwhile in Ramallah, MIFTAH (Age 17) passionately plays the trumpet as part of a 3-piece garage band and rap group.
+Meanwhile in Ramallah, WALĪD (Age 17) passionately plays the trumpet as part of a 3-piece garage band and rap group.
 They express anger and frustration with an oppressive system they feel trapped in.
-They RAP '\'," Miqlae Alshaer" ("Poetry Slingshot").
+They RAP "Miqlae Alshaer" ("Poetry Slingshot").
 A young girl, AMAL (Age 9) sits in the corner, captivated by her cousin's performance.
-Miftah beckons her over and teaches her how to play his trumpet.
+Walīd beckons her over and teaches her how to play his trumpet.
 She gleefully blows into the mouthpiece as he pushes her fingers down on the valves to play the melody of the song they were practicing while the band accompanies them.